So, you’re going to try counseling. Good!

 Your first session will be aimed mostly at getting to know you and your concerns.
 You’ll start with some brief paperwork, which a counselor then reviews before sitting down with you.
 Expect to feel significantly better after this session: you’ll have a new source of support, and you’ll have started dealing more effectively with what’s bothering you.

 The Services We Offer

-The Counseling Center is providing remote services while we navigate the impact of COVID-19.
+The Counseling Center offers a range of in-person and telehealth services to meet the mental health needs of Loyola undergraduate and graduate students.
 We offer groups, workshops, "Let's Talk" single sessions, brief individual counseling, and comprehensive referral support.
 Often, we recommend group counseling as the most helpful first step.
 This might be a RIO workshop or one of our themed groups.

 - RIO (Recognition-Insight-Openness) Workshops: In three 1-hour sessions, a facilitator will introduce basic concepts and strategies for approaching life’s problems, easing emotional pain, and making changes.
 Feedback from Loyola students has been very positive.

 - Group Counseling: Led by one or two counselors, with typically 5-8 members, group sessions last 60-90 minutes and offer opportunities to talk confidentially about your concerns, share them with others who have similar challenges, receive support from group members and counselors, and learn alternative ways of looking at personal problems.
 Group offerings vary by semester, and you can learn more about our current group and workshop options.

 - Brief Individual Counseling: Weekly or biweekly sessions with a professional counselor.
 Although many students may find their needs met through short-term individual counseling, those whose circumstances require longer-term support can be connected to therapists in the community.